-No one becomes a pastor with the intention of burning out.
+No one becomes a pastor with the intention of having church burnout.

 But when news hit this week that a well-known pastor had resigned because he was burned out, one of the leaders in our church asked me the question that I want to ask you…